• Skip to primary navigation

 Padma Kumar

-Prep Time 15 mins
+Prep Time 15 minutes mins

-Cook Time 0 mins
+Cook Time 0 minutes mins

-Assembling time 5 mins
+Assembling time 5 minutes mins

-Total Time 20 mins
+Total Time 20 minutes mins

-Course Condiment, Salad
+Course: Condiment, Salad

-Cuisine Indian
+Cuisine: Indian

 Ingredients

-• 1 large cucumber (350 grams, approximately)
+• 1 large cucumber, (350 grams, approximately)

 • ¾ teaspoon salt

-• 1 teaspoon powdered toasted sesame seeds
+• 1 teaspoon powdered toasted sesame seeds, (see video)

 • ¾ teaspoon mustard powder